BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/setup/setup.md

 {{< /notice >}}
 #
 #### Set a Passwort
 To set a password for the App, you should first make sure that the setup is completely filled in (except for the secret/password).
 After that you have to click on **"Set password"** in the setup.
-A new dialog will now open and at the same time the admin that was specified during the E-Post registration will receive an SMS with a PIN.
+A new dialog will now open and at the same time the admin that was specified during the E-POST registration will receive an SMS with a PIN.

 Enter the PIN in the corresponding field and confirm the dialog with OK.
 The password is now set and a secret is automatically generated.